|

 conclude that my disabilities have a significant effect on my social

-page, would understand me a little better.
+page, you would understand me a little better.

 - If you have Moebius too, please do feel free to get in touch.
 I'm no aunt agony though.

-My disabilities include the following
+My disabilities include the following:

-not able to have much facial expressions - smiling, frowning, raising
+much facial expressions - smiling, frowning, raising

 my left eyelid than my right.
 I'm guessing this, and the fact that I